 At St Richard's we celebrate all subjects and provide the children opportunities to excel in all areas and passionately believe that a rich diet of learning experiences not only improves a child's cultural capital but also makes the learning purposeful and motivating.
 We are passionate that all children feel successful and have the opportunity to be successful.

 St Richard’s CE Primary School aims to be an inclusive school which responds successfully to the needs of the diverse community we serve.
 St Richard's school works closely with pupils, families and relevant outside agencies to ensure that potential barriers to learning are reduced or minimised and allows them to learn, achieve and participate fully in school life.
 We make reasonable adjustments to enable all children to access the curriculum.
 By offering a broad and balanced curriculum, setting high expectations and taking into account pupils’ varied life experiences and needs we aspire that all pupils will achieve their full potential, and excel in areas of strength.

 At St Richard's we use either a published scheme of work for some subjects areas and a bespoke curriculum designed around out children for others.
 The diagram below explains this further.

-Having considered the aim and intention of our curriculum (see Learning at St Richard's section) we have carefully developed a map for each year group to ensure the entire curriculum is appropriately delivered over the course of the year in an exciting and pacy way.
+Having considered the aim and intention of our curriculum, we have carefully developed a map for each year group to ensure the entire curriculum is appropriately delivered over the course of the year in an exciting and pacy way.
+These maps cover Art & Design, Design Technology, History, Geography & Computing.
 Where possible we link the learning across the curriculum and enhance it with trips, visits and memorable moments.
 See below for curriculum maps for each year group.

 Like all maintained schools we follow the National Curriculum 2014.
 Please see the links below for a summary of each year group's Programmes of Study.
 We have used these to develop our curriculum.